A brief history of cell churches and "discipling and shepherding" within neopente dominionist groups

 (Yes, you are reading this correctly; one of the present leaders of "The Fellowship" literally is invoking the totalitarian models of both the Cultural Revolution (in China)and Nazi Germany as an appropriate model of devotion.
 He is literally promoting Jesus Christ--and those in the Fellowship who claim to speak for Him--as a cult of personality.)

-Tricia Tillian has written a book called "The Transforming Church" which includes a section on the use of cell-churches--and which warns of their coercive potential:
+Tricia Tillian has written a book called "The Transforming Church" which includes a section on the use of cell-churches--and which

 Up to now we have looked at the Church Growth model for change, and the house churches.
 But now we turn our attention to a different kind of enterprise - the cell church system.